kkarur/ECE884Project/README.md

 ![image](https://user-images.githubusercontent.com/83134822/115970498-af0f3000-a510-11eb-839f-d97a4e132f83.png)

 e)	Step 5: After starting the simulator, this will lead us to the main scene.
-The main controls to move around with the vehicle controller that also contains the LiDAR, are:
+The main controls to move around with the vehicle controller that also contains the LiDAR, are: <br/>
-            a.
-W: move forward
+            W: move forward<br/>
-            b.
-S: move backwards
+            S: move backwards<br/>
-            c.
-A: turn left
+            A: turn left<br/>
-            d.
-D: Turn right
+            D: Turn right<br/>
-            e.
-Escape: Returns to Main Menu
+            Escape: Returns to Main Menu<br/>

 Tip: At very beginning of the main scene -even without moving at all-, by pressing the key button “P” (it stands for “PointCloud”) the sampling process starts (there are car gameObjects on the right side)

 ![image](https://user-images.githubusercontent.com/83134822/115970511-c5b58700-a510-11eb-8d5f-449087c8f331.png)